Adityarai4646/Fake-News-Detection/README.md

-Fake News Detection using NLP and Machine Learning
+Fake News Detection using NLP and Machine Learning:

 A machine learning project to classify news articles as **real** or **fake** using Natural Language Processing (NLP) techniques.
 This beginner-friendly project demonstrates the full ML pipeline: from data cleaning and vectorization to model training and evaluation.